 "You'd better go get them."

 We did and before long all seven of us were gathered in the lobby of the hospital.
 We sat there, mostly in silence, all through the night.
 I think our presence was a comfort for Papa.
 In the morning, Mama asked to speak to each of us in turn.
 Todd was first, and he came out of the room looking shaken.
 I was next, It was frightening seeing her hooked up to all the tubes, so helpless.
 She didn't say much, just reassured me that everything would turn out all right.
 One by one, we filed in, until only Adam was left.
 Mama didn't ask for him.
 He just sat there, looking hurt.

-Finally Papa took him aside, "Adam, you've caused Mama a lot of heartache since you quit school.
+Finally, Papa took him aside, "Adam, you've caused Mama a lot of heartaches since you quit school.
 Seems like you're always in some kind of trouble.
-I won't have you hurting your any more than you already have.
+I won't have you hurting her any more than you already have.
 Find a job, go back to school or move out."
 Papa had a look on his face that indicated he meant business.

 "I know, Papa."
 Adam hung his head, "Todd and I talked about it this morning.
 I plan to go back to school.
 Could you tell Mama for me?"

 Papa put his arm across Adam's shoulders for a moment, then disappeared into Mama's room.
 When he joined us again, he looked proud and happy.
 Adam was beaming too.